 The Strategic Plan defines Strategic Goals that will help the District meet its commitment to achieving success, social justice, and equity for our students.
 Each strategic goal will be accompanied by metrics that measure whether the plan is working.
-Draft metrics are included in Appendix A. A number of Districtwide strategies that define, in broad terms, the means of achieving the strategic goals are also included.
-Operational planning at the Colleges will translates the Districtwide strategies into College-specific programs and activities that support the strategic goals.
+Draft metrics are included in Appendix A. These metrics are placeholders until we can better define metrics for each goal.
+A number of Districtwide strategies that define, in broad terms, the means of achieving the strategic goals are also included.
+Operational planning at the Colleges will translate the Districtwide strategies into College-specific programs and activities that support the strategic goals.
 Systematic assessment of College programs and activities will inform the metrics for the District's strategic goals and guarantee transparency and accountability for District employees and the public.
 By implementing this plan, the District and Colleges will be accountable to the students they serve and the communities of San Mateo County.